 Our favorite thing about the villa was our view though.
-We woke up to a beautiful sunrise over the sea with a million colors exploding over the sky.
+We woke up to a beautiful sunrise over the sea with colors exploding over the sky.
 And we could watch the show right from our comfortable bed.

 There are two restaurants in the resort – On The Rocks and On The Hill.
 Both restaurants offer chic but comfortable atmosphere and beautiful views of the ocean.
 The buffet breakfast is served on the Hill and is one of the best we’ve ever had.
 There are many Western and Asian dishes from dim sum and sushi to classic eggs and bacon to things you’ve never tried.

 We found the dinner menu to be a lot more limited though.
 If you are like us and like eating at the hotel a lot, you might get tired of the menu.
 There are a lot of fried or deep fried dishes on the menu and very limited vegetarian or western options.